The Cause of Hyperglycemia in Type 2 Diabetes

 Bottom: Total glucose - exogenous glucose = edogenous glucose.
 Here the difference between diabetics and non-diabetics is most clear.
 To quote the article:

 Endogenous glucose production was higher in the diabetic subjects than in the nondiabetic subjects before eating.
 In addition, whereas endogenous glucose production rapidly decreased in the nondiabetic subjects after glucose ingestion, suppression of endogenous glucose production was slower in the people with diabetes and required approximately 6 h for a nadir to be reached.
-The excess amount of glucose released due to slower suppression of endogenous glucose production entirely accounted for the higher postprandial rates of glucose appearance
+The excess amount of glucose released due to slower suppression of endogenous glucose production entirely accounted for the higher postprandial rates of glucose appearance.

 But what about "insulin resistance"?
 I put that in quotations, because for quite some time now, what is commonly referred to or implied as insulin resistance -- some "backup" in circulation of ingested glucose -- does NOT appear to occur in the glucose intolerant or diabetic state.